Toast the New Year with these new South Florida craft brews

 Hollywood Brewing Company

-Located on the Hollywood Broadwalk with a killer beachfront view, their latest limited release is the Let ‘Em Know, a stout that is a collaboration with DJ GQ of Y-100.
+Located on the Hollywood Broadwalk with a killer beachfront view, Hollywood Brewing Company is releasing the Let ‘Em Know, a stout that is a collaboration with DJ GQ of Y-100.

 DJ GQ is also the owner of GQ’s Crafthouse.
 “He’s been loyal to Hollywood ever since he opened his bar and came to us with the idea of creating a custom stout for him,” said Irina Zabelina, marketing director.

-They’ll have a release party on Jan.
+The brewery will host a party on Jan.
 22 at 7 p.m. to release the beer with DJ GQ spinning.

 Invasive Species

 One of Fort Lauderdale’s newest breweries is keeping busy in January, debuting four new craft brews.
-They’re also serious about the name, displaying various invasive animals throughout the brewery and growing their own hops.
+Invasive Species, which grows its own hops, is serious about the name, displaying various invasive animals throughout the brewery.

 Space Race: A New England style IPA brewed with citra and galaxy hops, a cloudy IPA with big notes of tropical fruit and clean citrus.

 Conchita: Oatmeal stout made with Well’s Coffee and chocolate.
-Because Wells coffee roasters are their friends and neighbors, they create special roasts specifically for their beers.
+The roasters at Wells are friends and neighbors and create special roasts specifically for the beers.

 StarDust: A wild saison made with more than 400 pounds of locally grown starfruit and a house blend of Belgian and wild yeasts.